OHIF/Viewers/platform/docs/docs/platform/extensions/modules/data-source.md

 You can take a look at `dicomweb` data source implementation to get an idea `extensions/default/src/DicomWebDataSource/index.js`

+## Static WADO Client

+If the configuration for the data source has the value staticWado set, then it is assumed that queries for the studies return a super-set of the studies, as it is assumed to be returning a static list.
+The StaticWadoClient performs the search functionality manually, by interpretting the query parameters and then applying them to the returned response.
+This functionality may be useful for other types of DICOMweb back ends, where they are capable of performing queries, but don't allow for querying certain types of fields.
+However, that only works as long as the size of the studies list isn't too large that client side selectiton isn't too expensive.

 ## DicomMetadataStore
 In `OHIF-v3` we have a central location for the metadata of studies and they are located